kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-03-19-10-19-desktop-deployment-of-streamlit-apps-without-python-or-docker.md

 *   **Docker Requirement:** While Docker simplifies deployment, it introduces another layer of software that end-users might not have or want to install.
 *   **Internet Connection:** Many deployment methods require an active internet connection to download dependencies or run container images.

-### Introducing Estilite: The Game Changer
+### Introducing Stlite (streamlit lite): The Game Changer

-Estilite is a library that allows Streamlit applications to run in a web browser without a direct Python installation.
+Stlite (streamlit lite) is a library that allows Streamlit applications to run in a web browser without a direct Python installation.
 It achieves this by utilizing Pyodide, a project that brings the Python scientific stack to the browser.
 Once your Streamlit app is "Pyodide-compiled," it can then be packaged into a desktop executable using Electron, a framework for building desktop applications with web technologies.
 This combination results in a user-friendly, double-click-to-run experience.

 ### Step-by-Step Guide to Desktop Deployment